Birmingham Park(ing) Day 2026

 We are passionate about helping urban environments thrive, both culturally, socially and environmentally.
 Just as importantly, we are proud members and residents of the Jewellery Quarter community.

-This year we’ve selected Caroline Street as our hub for Park(ing) Day, a vibrant location running through the heart of the Jewellery Quarter, connecting the bustling Warstone Lane to the leafy St Paul’s Square.
+Last year we selected Caroline Street as our hub for Park(ing) Day, a vibrant location running through the heart of the Jewellery Quarter, connecting the bustling Warstone Lane to the leafy St Paul’s Square.

-Inspired by the success of last year’s event as well as other temporary and tactical urbanism approaches across Birmingham, we would like to temporarily transform this active yet car-dominated connection by occupying a selection of on street parking spaces with spaces for people, plants, art and community.
+Inspired by the success of the previous year’s event as well as other temporary and tactical urbanism approaches across Birmingham, we temporarily transformed this active yet car-dominated connection by occupying a selection of on street parking spaces with spaces for people, plants, art and community.

 We see Park(ing) Day as a valuable opportunity to allow ourselves and other organisations to engage in our vibrant neighbourhood by transforming parking spaces into places with greater social and environmental purpose, spaces that serve people, not just vehicles.